bids-standard/bids-matlab/README.md

 - Octave 4.2.2 or newer
 - MATLAB R2014a or newer

+In general we will try to use the latest version of Octave as a baseline for compatibility.

 It may also work with older versions, but those are not actively supported.

+### Reading and writing JSON files

 If you are using MATLAB R2016b or newer, nothing else needs to be installed.